MyFirstBitcoin/Light-Node-Directory/README.md

 ## 📚 Support and Assistance

 Need help or have questions?
-The `SUPPORT_AND_RESOURCES.md` file offers support options, and our [Discussions Forum](https://github.com/orgs/MyFirstBitcoin/discussions) is available for community assistance.
+Our [Discussions Forum](https://github.com/orgs/MyFirstBitcoin/discussions) is available for community assistance.

 *We are excited to have you in the Light Node Network.
 Your participation is key to spreading Bitcoin education worldwide!*